Category: Corporate Responsibility

 This category is about corporate social responsibility (CSR), a form of corporate self-regulation integrated into a business model.
 The goal of CSR is to embrace responsibility for the company’s actions and encourage a positive impact through its activities on the environment, consumers, employees, communities, stakeholders and all other members of the public sphere.

-Anne Kilgore, Director of Sustainability for Eastman Chemical Company, talks about her career, inspiration and recent accomplishments in our Women in CSR series.
+Meghna Tare, director of sustainability, University of Texas, Arlington, talks about her career, inspiration and recent accomplishments in our Women in CSR series.

 From small-holder farms in the developing world to major brands like Levi Strauss & Co., the Better Cotton Initiative seeks to make sustainable cotton mainstream.